samuel-book/late_reperfusion_lit/_sources/trials/defuse.md

 ![](./images/defuse_07.png)

-Subgroup analysis was limited by the trial being stopped early, but results for recruited patients showed no significant herterogeneity of effect.
+Subgroup analysis was limited by the trial being stopped early, but results for recruited patients showed no significant herterogeneity of effect (see also paper [5]).

 ![](./images/defuse_09.png)